antimof/UxPlay/README.md

 "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)

+There are some reports of GStreamer problems with Intel graphics.
+One user (on Debian) solved this with "sudo install intel-media-va-driver-non-free".
+This is a driver for 8'th (or later) generation "*-lake" Intel chips, that seems to be related to VAAPI accelerated graphics.

 You can try to fix audio problems by using the "-as _audiosink_"  option to choose the GStreamer audiosink , rather than have autoaudiosink pick one for you.
 The command "gst_inspect-1.0 | grep Sink | grep Audio" " will show you which audiosinks are available on your system.
 (Replace  "Audio" by "Video" to see videosinks).
 Some possible audiosinks are pulsesink, alsasink, osssink, oss4sink,